Newsletter

 Featured Work

-In 2022, we released our updated Compendium of Data Sources for Parents with Disabilities in the United States!
+We've released our updated Compendium of International Data Sources for Parents with Disabilities!

-This compendium lists 17 national data sets that include indicators of both disability and parental status, so that researchers can investigate questions related to the prevalence and life circumstances of disabled parents, including parents from racial and ethnic minorities.
+The international compendium lists 12 data sets from 8 countries that include indicators of both disability and parental status, so that researchers can investigate questions related to the prevalence and life circumstances of disabled parents, including parents from multiple countries.

 Spotlights